XanderSteyn/xandersteyn/README.md

 <img src="IGNORE/Headers/About Me.svg" alt="About Me"/><br>

 With over 5 years of programming experience, I transitioned from ethical hacking and cybersecurity to software engineering in early 2025.
-This shift allowed me to focus on delivering practical and reliable software solutions that address real-world problems.
+This shift allowed me to focus on delivering practical, reliable software solutions that solve real-world problems.

-My development approach is built on a strong understanding of system vulnerabilities, which guides me in designing secure, scalable, and maintainable applications.
-I prioritize simplicity, aiming to create software that performs efficiently and adapts effectively over time.
+My development approach is grounded in a deep understanding of system vulnerabilities, guiding me to design secure, scalable, and maintainable applications.
+I prioritize simplicity, aiming to build software that performs efficiently and adapts effectively over time.

-Outside of coding, I play piano by ear; fast, emotional pieces that help me clear my head.
-I've even started composing my own music, which feels like a way to put what I'm thinking into sound.
-I find peace in quiet moments outside in my garden, watching the pair of squirrels as I think through ideas; and soon, trying to turn a blank canvas into something worth looking at.
+Outside of coding, I play piano by ear - fast, emotional pieces that help me clear my mind.
+I've recently started composing my own music, which feels like a way to translate my thoughts into sound.
+I find peace in quiet moments spent outdoors, using the time to think through ideas.
+Painting is next on my list, a new way to bring ideas to life beyond code and music.

 > Open sourcing my personal projects isn't something I typically do, as I prefer to keep my work private.
 > However, my HyperionDev projects are publicly available to showcase my skills for job opportunities.